bcci: Cricket's bidding wars begin: BCCI sounds bugle for ICC, announces IPL media rights tender | Cricket News | ExBulletin

 BCCI strongly believes that ICC executives are mistaken in releasing the ITT for their eight-year cycle nearly 28 months before the actual start of said cycle.
 The IPL tender document should be released first, according to BCCI, as IPL’s new media rights cycle will begin in early 2023, while ICC’s new media rights cycle will not begin until 2024.

-“The Over-50s” World Cup is scheduled for October-November 2023.
-That means technically, until the end of 2023, ICC’s new cycle won’t start.
-So, what’s the rush unless ICC wants to deliberately tackle IPL and monitor potential disruptions?” experts say.
-“Why would a federation bid for media rights 27 to 28 months in advance, especially in a sector where technology rapid, unforeseen changes every six months?”
+“The 50-over World Cup is scheduled for October-November 2023.
+That technically means, until the end of 2023, ICC’s new cycle won’t begin.
+So, what’s the rush unless ICC intentionally wants to target IPL and eye potential disruption? ” say the experts.
+“Why would a federation put out a media rights tender 27 to 28 months in advance, especially in an industry where technology forces rapid, unforeseen changes every six months?”

 BCCI, who is also wary of forces that have acted in particular against its interests in the past, is justified in its haste.